Military Road (Arlington, Virginia)

 Military Road is a two-lane arterial road with bike lanes along the majority of the road that is approximately 2.2 mi in length in Arlington County, Virginia.
 It travels in a southeast-to-northeast direction, with its southern terminus at U.S. Route 29 (US 29), where the roadway continues as North Quincy Street, and its northern terminus at North Old Glebe Road near Virginia State Route 120 (SR 120).

 History

-Military Road was built in September 1861 to link several new forts built as part of the defenses of the city of Washington, D.C., during the American Civil War.
+Military Road was built in September 1861 to link several new forts built as part of the defenses of the city of Washington, DC, during the American Civil War.